StefanHermannBerlin/Geeny_Racing_App/README.md

 * The libraries in the library folder must be copied to the libraries folder of Processing (../libraries).
 * Open the root of this repository.
+* Install wmctrl and xbindkeys `sudo apt install wmctrl xbindkeys`

+# Running

+1. Generate an executable out of the Processing project.
+2. Run `bash switcher.sh`
+3. C-a switches to the animations
+4. C-g switches to the game

 # Troubleshooting: